Contractible 3-manifold and Positive scalar curvature (II): Minimal Surfaces and Laminations

 Let us consider the sequence $\{\mathscr{L}_{k}\}$ and its limit.
-However, this sequence may not hold Condition (2) in Theorem \ref{convergence} (See Section 5.2 of \cite{W1}).
+However, this sequence may not have Condition (2) in Theorem \ref{convergence} (see Section 5.2 of \cite{W1}).

 Therefore, $\{\mathscr{L}_{k}\}$ may not sub-converge with finite multiplicity.
-To overcome it, we consider the convergence to a lamination.
+To overcome this, we consider the convergence to a lamination.
 Colding-Minicozzi's theory \cite{CM} shows that this sequence $\{\mathscr{L}_{k}\}$ sub-converges.
-Precisely, from [Proposition B.1, Page 610] in \cite{CM}, this sequence sub-converges to a lamination $\mathscr{L}$ in $(M, g)$, where each leaf is a complete stable (non-compact) embedded minimal surface in $(M, g)$.
-See the details in Section 5.2 of \cite{W1}.
+Precisely, from [Proposition B.1, Page 610] in \cite{CM}, this sequence sub-converges to a minimal lamination $\mathscr{L}$ in $(M, g)$.
+Furthermore, we have that